Czech Republic–Israel relations: Israeli relations with Czechoslovakia

-Czechoslovakia was one of 33 countries to vote in favour of the 1947 UN partition resolution recommending the establishment of a Jewish state, and was among the first countries to recognize the State of Israel, which it did on May 18, 1948, four days after Israel's declaration.
-Diplomatic relations between the countries were established on July 3, 1948, four months after the Communists seized power in Czechoslovakia.
-Czechoslovakia supported the newly created Israeli state for several months with military aircraft and weapons.
-However the Communist government later ceased this support and within a few years diplomatic relations were broken.
+Czechoslovakia was one of 33 countries to vote in favour of the 1947 UN partition resolution recommending the establishment of a Jewish state, and was among the first countries to recognize the State of Israel, which it did on 18 May 1948, four days after Israel's declaration of independence.
+Diplomatic relations between the countries were established on 3 July 1948, four months after the Communists seized power in Czechoslovakia.
+Czechoslovakia supported the newly created state for several months with military aircraft and weapons.
+However the Communist government later ceased this support and after the 1967 Arab-Israeli War diplomatic relations were broken.

-Following the 1989 Velvet Revolution, diplomatic relations were re-established between Israel and newly-democratic Czechoslovakia.
+Following the 1989 Velvet Revolution, diplomatic relations were re-established between Israel and the newly democratic Czechoslovakia.

 Israeli relations with the Czech Republic

 After the dissolution of Czechoslovakia in 1993, diplomatic relations were established between Israel and the two successor states, the Czech Republic and Slovakia.

 In December 2008 the Czech Air Force wanted to train in desert conditions for the upcoming mission in Afghanistan, and Israel offered their desert areas for this purpose, to thank the Czechs for training Israeli pilots when the country was first established.

 The current Czech government is one of Israel's closest allies.
-After the Gaza flotilla raid the Czech Republic expressed its support for Israel.
-President of the Senate Přemysl Sobotka visited Israel on June 2, 2010 and addressed the Israeli Knesset, describing the flotilla as a planned provocation designed to entrap Israel.
+After the 2010 Gaza flotilla raid the Czech Republic expressed its support for Israel.
+President of the Senate Přemysl Sobotka visited Israel on 2 June 2010 and addressed the Israeli Knesset, describing the flotilla as a planned provocation designed to entrap Israel.
 Sobotka met with Knesset Speaker Reuven Rivlin and expressed support for the classification of Hamas as a terrorist organization.

 In a United Nations General Assembly vote on 29 November 2012, the Czech Republic was the only European country to vote with Israel against upgrading the status of Palestine to a "non-member observer state".

 During a visit to Prague in May 2012, Israeli Prime Minister Benjamin Netanyahu said that Israel had "no better friend in Europe than the Czech Republic".
 During a visit to Israel in November 2014, Czech Foreign Minister Lubomír Zaorálek claimed that Czech media and society viewed Israel as "a trusted friend, a vibrant democracy, and an economic and technological powerhouse", adding that the Czech Republic had one of the lowest levels of anti-Semitism in Europe.
 In 2015, Israel Foreign Affairs Minister Moshe Arens described Czech-Israel relations as "excellent", and the best of all nations in the European Union.